Kyle

 From 2022 through 2008, Busch drove the No. 18 Toyota for Joe Gibbs Racing, where he won the 2019 and 2015 NASCAR Cup Series championship, as well as the 2018 and 2019 regular season championships.
 Busch’s 2015 title marked a notable recovery for NASCAR’s all-time active winner, as he missed the first 11 races of the regular season after suffering a broken right leg and a broken left foot in an accident during the season-opening NASCAR Xfinity Series race at Daytona International Speedway.
 After a remarkable rehabilitation, Busch returned to competition with just 15 races remaining in the season.
 He climbed into the top-30 in points and won a race to secure a spot in the NASCAR Playoffs and eventually, the championship.
 It remains one of the most improbable and noted accomplishments in NASCAR Cup Series history.

 Busch’s NASCAR Cup Series career began under the Chevrolet racing banner.
-He made six starts in 2004, including his series debut at his hometown track of Las Vegas Motor Speedway, before joining Hendrick Motorsports fulltime from 2005-2007.
-While racing for Rick Hendrick, Busch won the first “Car of Tomorrow” race at Bristol Motor Speedway in 2007 and won two races (Auto Club and Phoenix Raceway) as a NASCAR Cup Series rookie, becoming one of only six drivers to earn multiple victories during their rookie season of competition.
+He made six starts in 2004 with Hendrick Motorsports, including his series debut at his hometown track of Las Vegas Motor Speedway, before competing full-time at the Cup level with Hendrick from 2005-2007.
+While driving for car owner Rick Hendrick, Busch won the first “Car of Tomorrow” race at Bristol Motor Speedway in 2007 and won two races (Auto Club and Phoenix Raceway) as a NASCAR Cup Series rookie, becoming one of only six drivers to earn multiple victories during their rookie season of competition.

-Busch owns the most all-time NASCAR national series wins with 224 (60 NASCAR Cup Series wins, 102 NASCAR Xfinity Series wins and 62 NASCAR Truck Series wins).
+Busch owns the most all-time NASCAR national series wins with 229 (63 NASCAR Cup Series wins, 102 NASCAR Xfinity Series wins and 64 NASCAR Truck Series wins).
 He currently holds a 10-season (2022-2013) streak of posting wins in all three NASCAR national series.
-He is the 2004 NASCAR Xfinity Series Rookie of the Year.
+He was the 2004 NASCAR Xfinity Series Rookie of the Year.
 Busch founded Kyle Busch Motorsports in 2007 as a Late Model operation for himself and driver development opportunities.
 KBM has notched several significant Late Model victories over the years, including the Wisconsin All-Sar 100 (Busch, 2008), Snowball Derby (Busch, 2009), All-American 400 (TJ Reid, 2010), Slinger Nationals (Busch, 2011), Oxford 250 (Busch, 2011) and Berlin Raceway Rowdy 251 (Busch, 2010, 2011, 2012).
-KBM has gown into one of the most prominent teams in the NASCAR Truck Series with seven championships.
+KBM was one of the most prominent teams in the NASCAR Truck Series with seven championships before Busch sold the team near the end of the 2023 season.

 Prior to the NASCAR Xfinity Series, Busch won two ARCA Menards Series races in 2003 driving for Hendrick Motorsports and finished eighth in ASA standings in 2002.
 He made six NASCAR Truck Series starts as a junior in high school in 2001, earning two top-10 finishes for Roush Racing.
 He also won 10 Late Model races in 2001 at The Bullring at Las Vegas Motor Speedway.